 Feedback on satisfaction

 Currently the EGI AAI CheckIn Service is in the pilot phase.
 We have started the integration of EGI Services and Tools and the on-boarding of the Research Communities from the EGI Competence Centres.
-On the side of the EGI Service and Tools, GOCDB and AppDB have already been integrated and we have started the work on the GGUS and FedCloud Services.
+On the side of the EGI Service and Tools, GOCDB, AppDB and GGUS have already been integrated and we have started the work on the Federated Cloud Services.
 The choice of the services is driven by the use cases of the Research Communities that are being on-boarded.
 We have started with the research communities from the ELIXIR Competence Centre and we will continue with the research communities of the rest of the Competence Centres.

 Between September and November, we are going to perform an assessment of the feedback received from the integration and on-boarding activities and we will proceed with a technology assessment and roadmap evaluation.